Logo-stateuniv

 Bone Marrow Drive

-Of all of W&M’s many service organizations, one stands out from the crowd.
-Each year, the William and Mary campus unites behind The Annual Alan Bukzin Memorial Bone Marrow Drive.
-William and Mary’s bone marrow drive is the largest on-campus bone marrow drive in the country and the second largest overall in the country!
+Of all of college’s many service organizations, one stands out from the crowd.
+Each year, the campus unites behind The Annual Alan Bukzin Memorial Bone Marrow Drive.
+This bone marrow drive is the largest on-campus bone marrow drive in the country and the second largest overall!
 Since its inception at the college, almost 10,000 people have been added to the national registry, which has led to roughly sixty life-saving matches and donations.

 Alumni